AaltoPML/VAI-Lab/README.md

 # Defining Pipelines in GUI

-The AID module allows to define a pipeline and the relations within by drawing a flowchart on a canvas.
+The VAIL module allows to define a pipeline and the relations within by drawing a flowchart on a canvas.
 This canvas always starts with an `initialiser` module and an `output` module and allows to define any number of modules between these two.
 To do so, the user needs to define the modules and the relations between them.

 ![PipelineLoop](https://user-images.githubusercontent.com/22427519/168080733-4c88d004-9ca6-486e-bd8d-cc7050e93515.PNG)

 ### Modules
-At this moment, there are 7 possible modules for AID. `initialiser` and `output` are compulsory for the pipeline, the rest of them can be freely placed in the canvas.
+At this moment, there are 7 possible modules for VAIL. `initialiser` and `output` are compulsory for the pipeline, the rest of them can be freely placed in the canvas.
 These are:
  - `Data processing`.
  - `Modelling`.
  - `Decision making`.